 - Enlightenment scholars sought to curtail the political power of organized religion and thereby prevent another age of intolerant religious war.

-Voltaire was a deist, he held mixed views of the Abrahamic religions but had a favourable view of Hinduism, he wrote the Dictionnaire philosophique (1764) and Questions sur les Miracles (1765)
+Voltaire was a deist, he held mixed views of the Abrahamic religions but had a favorable view of Hinduism, he wrote the Dictionnaire philosophique (1764) and Questions sur les Miracles (1765)

 David Hume was a Scottish philosopher, historian, economist, and essayist, who is best known today for his highly influential system of philosophical empiricism, skepticism, and naturalism.
 He is the author of The Natural History of Religion (1757) and Dialogues Concerning Natural Religion (1779)